 - Lightly cooked fresh or thawed frozen corn kernels

 - Thinly sliced green or red bell peppers

-- Green chilies (use mild or hot canned diced chilies
+- Green chiles (use mild or hot canned diced chiles

-or fresh chili peppers of your choice, seeded and minced)
+or fresh chile peppers of your choice, seeded and minced)

 - Siced and wilted brown mushrooms